seandstewart/bardly/pending/romances/pericles/11-player.md

 To do my work with haste. ...

 **MARINA**
-...Why will you kill me?
+...
+Why will you kill me?

 **LEONINE**
 To satisfy my lady. ...

 **MARINA**
-...Why would she have me kill'd?
+...
+Why would she have me kill'd?
 Now, as I can remember, by my troth,
 I never did her hurt in all my life:
 I never spake bad word, nor did ill turn